 Adler Graduate School strives to make our student outcome data accessible and transparent.
 Student outcomes are a collection of performance indicators and/or statements that clearly state the expected knowledge, skills, attitudes, and competencies that students are expected to acquire at an institution of higher education.
 We collect and analyze data in three core areas that informs institutional decision-making, improvement planning, problem identification, curriculum planning, goal setting, faculty development, course revision, program review, and accountability.

+When students graduate from AGS they enter into service careers or professional work focused on transforming society through social interest in action.
 We support outreach efforts and recognize the importance of community engagement.
 For example, our Art Therapy Service Center and our School Counseling Service Center provide students hands on training and professional development opportuniites.
 View our employment statistics, occupational outlook report for the state of MN, and what our students and alums have accomplished.
 We collect data on: